Cardiac Catheterization

 Renal Denervation

-This experimental procedure is being tested to determine its effectiveness in lowering blood pressure in people who take multiple medications and have been diagnosed with resistant hypertension.
+This procedure helps lower blood pressure in people who have resistant hypertension.
 A catheter accesses the renal arteries, and then a pulse of radiofrequency energy is delivered to deaden nerves that can become overactive and contribute to high blood pressure.

 Diagnostic Procedures